 In fact, there is a potential loophole that usually allows most eligible people to claim both unemployment compensation and workers’ compensation benefits at the same time.
 After an injury on the job, you may not be able to go back to your old line of work, but you may also be perfectly able to handle lighter duties.
 If you can legitimately say that there is some form of work that suits your skills and your physical limitations, that is sufficient grounds to collect unemployment benefits.

 One further complication: for the purposes of Pennsylvania workers’ compensation law, any money you receive in unemployment benefits is treated as work income.
 Each dollar in unemployment compensation reduces your workers’ compensation income benefits by a dollar.
 Some people think they will end up collecting twice under the two programs; as a practical matter, though, they end up collecting only the higher amount given by either program.

 Our Harrisburg workers’ compensation lawyers are ready to respond to inquiries from our central Pennsylvania neighbors.
 We can help you understand the value of your workers’ compensation claim, negotiate on your behalf with the employer trying to force you back to work too soon, or appeal a decision to terminate your benefits.

-To set up a FREE and confidential case evaluation with a lawyer, call Schmidt Kramer at 717-888-8888 or 888-476-0807 toll-free or use the contact form on this page.
+To set up a FREE and confidential case evaluation with a personal injury lawyer, call Schmidt Kramer at (888) 476-0807 toll-free or use the contact form on this page.
 Just for calling, we’d be happy to send you a free copy of our client report, Who Pays the Bills When You Are Injured at Work?